Pointifurry/Pointifurry/README.md

 ![3dpointify](/3dpointify.gif)

-I'm a furry content creator and game dev.
+I'm a furry, content creator and game dev.
 I'm also into open source software. :P

 - Working on: 👀
 - Languages: Spanish (native) and English